QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

     print "Thank you for calling this function."
 {% endhighlight %}

 We've now created a shell with a single command.
-Similar to the flow covered in the [Getting Started](/devguide/tut/getting-started.html) walkthrough, the next steps would be to create a resource instance of this shell in CloudShell and add it to a sandbox so we can experiment with it.
-You should refer to the [Getting Started](/devguide/tut/getting-started.html) walkthrough for any question on how to accomplish the three steps below:
+Similar to the flow covered in the [Getting Started](/devguide/tut/getting-started.html) tutorial, the next steps would be to create a resource instance of this shell in CloudShell and add it to a sandbox so we can experiment with it.
+You should refer to the [Getting Started](/devguide/tut/getting-started.html) tutorial for any question on how to accomplish the three steps below:

 1. Install the shell by running the following from the shell directory: _shellfoundry install_
 2. Create a resource instance from the CloudShell inventory.
 3. Create a new sandbox and drag the resource instance into it.
-Open the commands panel.
+Open the Commands pane.

-The commands panel should look something like this:
+At this point the Commands pane should look something like this:

 ![Shell Commands]({{ site.url }}/devguide/assets/commands_no_customization.png)